tvbondar/blog/content/en/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
-    design:
-      columns: '1'
-  - block: collection
-    id: papers
-    content:
-      title: Featured Publications
-      filters:
-        folders:
-          - publication
-        featured_only: true
+        I'm a student at RUDN university.
+I blog about computer science and my experience in that field.
+Reach out to collaborate.😃
     design:
       view: article-grid
       columns: 2